Prospects for discovering strongly decaying doubly heavy $T_{bc}$ tetraquark states at LHCb: Introduction

 \section{Introduction}

-Since the discovery of the $X(3872)$ by the Belle experiment in 2003~\cite{Belle:2003nnu}, several resonant states have been observed that cannot be accommodated within the conventional quark-model description of the hadron spectrum.
-Their observation has significantly broadened our understanding of hadron spectroscopy.
+Since the discovery of the $X(3872)$ by the Belle experiment in 2003~\cite{Belle:2003nnu}, numerous resonant states have been observed that lie beyond the conventional quark-model description of the hadron spectrum.
+These observations have significantly broadened our understanding of hadron spectroscopy.
 Exotic hadrons also play an important role in the study of quantum chromodynamics (QCD), as they provide a unique window into the non-perturbative dynamics of the strong interaction.
-As a result, the investigation of exotic hadronic states has become one of the frontiers of hadron physics over the past two decades.
-A wide variety of theoretical models have been proposed, accompanied by extensive experimental efforts to search for new exotic states through different production mechanisms and to measure their masses, widths, production cross sections, and spin-parity quantum numbers in order to elucidate their internal structure.
+Consequently, the investigation of exotic hadronic states has become a frontier of hadron physics over the past two decades.
+A wide variety of theoretical models have been proposed, accompanied by extensive experimental efforts to search for new exotic states via various production mechanisms and to measure their masses, widths, production cross sections, and spin-parity quantum numbers to elucidate their internal structure.

+The observation of the doubly charmed tetraquark $T_{cc}^+$ and the doubly charmed baryon $\Xi_{cc}^{++}$ in proton–proton collisions~\cite{LHCb:2021vvq,LHCb:2018pcs} has firmly established that hadrons containing two heavy quarks can be produced promptly at hadron colliders.
+These discoveries open a new frontier in the search for other doubly heavy systems, among which the $T_{bc}$ and $T_{bb}$ tetraquarks have yet to be observed experimentally.

+Unlike the doubly charmed case, the $T_{bc}$ contains two different heavy flavors, namely a bottom quark and a charm quark.
+This distinctive composition makes it an invaluable probe of non-perturbative QCD dynamics in systems with unequal heavy-quark masses.
+It provides a unique opportunity to test heavy-quark symmetry and its breaking, explore the flavor dependence of diquark correlations, and constrain models of multiquark binding~\cite{Deng:2021gnb, Cheng:2020wxa}.
+Its discovery would enrich the spectrum of doubly heavy tetraquarks and deepen our understanding of exotic hadron structure.